Sticktron/AhAhAh/README.md

 ### Thanks

 * /r/jailbreak community for the idea
-* milodarling for the iOS 8 update!
 * Steven Spielberg for Jurassic Park
+* milodarling for the iOS 8 update